-Spring 2026 in Brooklyn brings a packed calendar for families: Coney Island’s amusement parks open their earliest season in years, a landmark $34 million Welcome Center debuts at Green-Wood Cemetery on April 18, and the beloved DanceAfrica festival celebrates its 49th year with Ugandan performers over Memorial Day weekend.
-From the first day of spring to the return of Smorgasburg, Open Streets, and free kayaking, here’s everything worth marking on your calendar through Memorial Day.
+Spring 2026 in Brooklyn brings a packed calendar for families: The kite festival in Brooklyn Bridge Park is on, DUMBO Drop and DUMBO Dance Party are returning, and the beloved DanceAfrica festival celebrates its 49th year with Ugandan performers over Memorial Day weekend.
+The return of Smorgasburg, Open Streets, Show Brooklyn Some Love Fest in Downtown Brooklyn and the Spring Fling with puppet show in Brooklyn Heights, here’s everything worth marking on your calendar through Memorial Day.

 Luna Park launches another season on March 28 with more than 50 rides for all ages, plus shopping and family-friendly food options along the boardwalk.
 The park is open weekends-only through Spring Break, daily during Spring Recess (April 2–12), and every Friday, Saturday, and Sunday until Memorial Day weekend, when it goes daily for the summer.